 Let’s look at somewhat more traditional long novels and, for this blog, consider only works originally written in English.
 Very long books written in another language and then translated into English, such as Marcel Proust’s In Search of Lost Time (approximately three million words), Thomas Mann’s Joseph and His Brothers (no word count given on Amazon’s list) and Victor Hugo’s Les Miserables (560,391words), therefore, aren’t on my list but are mentioned here just in case one of these huge books appeals to you.

-Marienbad My Love, “the world’s longest ‘open source’ novel” can be downloaded as the original 2008 edition or as a later edition is available in print and for a Kindle.
-Marienbad My Love by Mark Leach consists of seventeen volumes and 2.5 million words.
+Marienbad My Love, “the world’s longest ‘open source’ novel” can be downloaded as the original 2008 edition.
+A later edition is available in print and for a Kindle.
+Marienbad My Love by Mark Leach consists of seventeen volumes and 17.8 million words.
 This book appeared on only one list.

 Not quite as long, L. Ron Hubbard’s Mission Earth (1985-1987) has only ten volumes containing 1.2 million words.
 Sometimes seen as a series of novels, Hubbard intended Mission Earth “to be a single novel, published in ten volumes.”